by Andrea M. Darcy

 This is not to say you should ignore real issues and past trauma.
 Such things do need to be dealt with.
 But…

 As for old, deep traumas, it’s advisable to work them through with the support of a professional first.
-Trying to take someone to task when you are still very upset about the issue can lead to them denying their part, which is traumatic in and of itself.
-And attempting this at a family gathering can mean you force others to take sides without having a chance to know the full story, which can leave you hurt or without the support of those you love.
+Trying to take someone to task when you are still very upset about the issue can lead to them denying their part.
+Which is traumatic in and of itself.
+And attempting this at a family gathering can mean you force others to take sides without having a chance to know the full story.
+This can leave you hurt or without the support of those you love.

 Photos by National Library of Ireland, Sarah Witherby, Chris Potter, and Pete.

-Andrea Blundell is the Editor-in-Chief of this blog.
-Once a Canadian and now increasingly European, her main tactic for surviving family gatherings intact was to move continents so you can never actually attend them.
+A popular mental health writer with counselling training, Andrea M. Darcy‘s main tactic for surviving family gatherings intact was to move continents so you can never actually attend them.
 Note she does not advise others to necessarily follow suit.
+Find her on Instagram @am_darcy